Welcome! This page is designed to provide Class Advisors with important resources and answers to frequently asked questions.

 More specific information on Class Advisor roles and responsibilities can be found on the Volunteer Handbook pages.

-The Board of Regents/Class Advisor Briefing will take place on the first day of the Institute week; Sunday for all sites.
-The meeting will begin promptly at 11:30 a.m. for all sites, except Midwest, which will begin at 12 noon.
+The Board of Regents/Class Advisor Briefing will take place on day one at 11:30 a.m.

 Frequently Asked Questions

 Please click here for a PDF printable version of all FAQs.

 1. Who is my main staff contact?

 Isabel Stone is responsible for overseeing the Class Advisor program.
 She can be reached by phone at 202-463-5736 or by email.

 2. Who do I contact in case of an on-site emergency?

 Please contact the Institute staff immediately either by phone or in person.

 3. Is there a dress code at Institute?

 Institute for Organization Management is a continuing education program.
 All participants are expected to conduct themselves in a professional manner with regard to attire and appearance.